-What are the key elements causing shifts in species or community structure (drivers – short, medium and long term, both natural and anthropogenic), and how does this impact Tswalu as a whole?
+What are the key elements causing shifts in species or community structure (short-, medium- and long-term drivers, both natural and anthropogenic), and how do they impact Tswalu as a whole?
 What are the implications of various management interventions, and how do these impact Tswalu’s biological integrity?
-Species composition, changes over time and understanding of how dramatic and rapid these changes are will be important in the future and have implications for the ecological integrity of Tswalu Kalahari Reserve.
+Species composition, changes over time, and understanding how dramatic and rapid these changes are, will be important for future management of the ecological integrity of Tswalu Kalahari Reserve.